Commercial partof Masa GmbH

 4.2 A prerequisite for Masa meeting its contractual obligations regarding supplies and services in accordance with the contract is the client meeting in full the duties and obligations set out in § 6.
 If this is not the case the delivery time will be extended to a reasonable extent.
 This will not apply if Masa is responsible for the delay.

-4.3.3 Delivery terms are ex German works (INCOTERMS 2010).
+220.127.116.11 Delivery terms for project orders are FCA supplying factory in Germany (INCOTERMS 2020).
 All costs relating to these delivery terms are specified and included in the price.

 4.4 Partial deliveries are permissible if

 a) the supply of the remaining goods ordered is guaranteed and

 b) the client is not caused considerable additional work or additional costs (unless Masa declares that it is prepared to bear these costs).

 4.5 The delivery time is deemed to be met if the delivery item has left the factory before it expires or Masa has notified that it is ready for dispatch.
 If an acceptance procedure must take place, except in the event of acceptance being justifiably refused, the acceptance date is the deciding factor or, alternatively, notification of readiness of acceptance.